Improve your chances of reaching Broadway by learning the music theory behind preparing a new piece of music from

 Mainstage courses are for students really committed to taking their art to the next level.
 You'll get immediate, unlimited access to all the course content, including more than 45 in-depth lessons, 6 in-depth activities with answer keys, 9 quizzes, 15 video tutorials, and downloadable resources.
 You'll also get a personal advisor who has extensive experience in the subject of the course checking in with you weekly and helping you navigate the course.
 This "Mainstage Mentor" will help you stay accountable to your goals and offer detailed weekly feedback on your work.
 You'll also get a course pack with bonus materials and a certificate of completion at the end.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On June 7, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can begin exploring the course material immediately.
+On November 7th, the session begins, which means you'll begin a guided experience that includes weekly activities, feedback from a Mainstage Mentor, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.

 Yes!
 Check back shortly for firm dates, or sign up for a Soundfly account to receive email updates about course dates and new course launches.

 Soundfly courses make great gifts for the music lover in your life.
 To purchase a course as a gift, first sign into your Soundfly account, or create a new account for you (the purchaser).
 Pick the course you'd like to give, click to purchase, fill in your information, check the box below the credit card form saying you're buying the course as a gift, and click to pay.
 You'll shortly receive an email gift certificate that you can give to a friend.